 Summary: : If you are experiencing Exchange 2013 mailbox database corruption or damage issues, this blog will help you recover the database.
 It explains the stepwise process for Exchange 2013 database recovery via backup and Windows Server Backup (WSB) and Exchange 2013 recovery database method. .

 Exchange Server is one of the most widely used mail servers in both small and large enterprises.
 It stores and maintains all information of Exchange user account such as emails, contacts, calendars, tasks, journals, etc. in the Exchange database (EDB) file in the form of users’ mailboxes.

 However, when the EDB file gets corrupt or damaged, all its data becomes inaccessible.
 This may bring businesses to a halt, if not fixed promptly, as users can’t communicate and exchange emails or other valuable data.
 Such a situation of failed Exchange 2013 database can cause unnecessary downtime, resulting in loss of revenue and reputation.

 One of the most common and reliable methods is to recover Exchange mailboxes from restored backup.
-In this blog, you will get to know the process of restoring Exchange Server 2013 database by using Windows Server Backup (WSB) and then recovering the mailboxes via eseutil commands
+In this blog, you will get to know the process of restoring Exchange Server 2013 database by using Windows Server Backup (WSB) and then recovering the mailboxes via eseutil commands and recovery database.

 Restore Exchange 2013 Mailboxes via Windows Server Backup (WSB)